ArpitB95/Micro-Service-Architecture-Containerisation-/README.md

 ### What is Docker ?
 - Docker is a software platform that simplifies the process of building, running, managing and distributing applications.
 - It does this by virtualizing the operating system of the computer on which it is installed and running.

+### Why companies uses Docker ?
+- The top reason enterprises are using Docker is to help them deploy across multiple systems, migrate applications, and remove manual reconfiguration work.
+- Because application dependencies are built into containers, Docker containers significantly reduce interoperability concerns

 ### Benefits of Containerisation and Docker: